 Fellow Globes winner Elisabeth Moss, of Handmaid’s Tale, drove this point home by using her acceptance speech to quote the eponymous 1985 Margaret Atwood novel her Hulu series is based upon.
 “We were the people who were not in the papers.
 We lived in the blank white spaces at the edges of print,” the actress said.
 “It gave us more freedom.
 We lived in the gaps between the stories.”
 Yet, that time is over, as Moss capped her speech by announcing, “We no longer live in the blank white spaces at the edge of print … We are the story in print, and we are writing the story ourselves.”

-The women of Lies, which itself is about literally and metaphorically slaying toxic masculinity, showed how Hollywood could keep women at the center of print (and television, and movies, and wherever else they please): shedding a light on even more experiences.
+The women of Lies, which itself is about literally and metaphorically slaying toxic masculinity, showed how Hollywood could keep women at the centre of print (and television, and movies, and wherever else they please): shedding a light on even more experiences.
 “You are so brave,” much-awarded actress-producer Reese Witherspoon said to the recent wave of sexual abuse and harassment silence breakers.
 “Hopefully, shows like [Big Little Lies], more will be made, so people out there who are feeling silenced by harassment, discrimination, abuse — time is up.
 We see you.
 We hear you.
 And we will tell your stories.”

-The statement means a lot coming from Witherspoon, a dedicated architect of the Time’s Up movement, which has a multimillion-dollar defense fund for sexual misconduct victims in all industries and will be pushing legislation and initiatives that attack systematic sexism at its core.
+The statement means a lot coming from Witherspoon, a dedicated architect of the Time’s Up movement, which has a multimillion-dollar defence fund for sexual misconduct victims in all industries and will be pushing legislation and initiatives that attack systematic sexism at its core.
 The latter goal means the leaders of #TimesUp hope to censure companies that protect predators and end the use of NDAs as a major way to accomplish that nefarious end.
 So, Hollywood power players like Witherspoon aren’t just talking about making a change, they’re putting their money and their time where their mouth is.

-As women like Witherspoon and Moss, and their respective Globes-winning shows, have the spotlight, it’s important to recognize the glaring issue in front of us.
-Lies, Handmaid’s Tale, and Best Comedy winner Mrs. Maisel all tell hard stories about what it means to be a woman — one is tangled in domestic abuse; one imagines the dystopian end of society’s already-existing misogyny; and one looks at the societal expectations imposed on women — but, they’re all centered around life as a white women.
+As women like Witherspoon and Moss, and their respective Globes-winning shows, have the spotlight, it’s important to recognise the glaring issue in front of us.
+Lies, Handmaid’s Tale, and Best Comedy winner Mrs. Maisel all tell hard stories about what it means to be a woman — one is tangled in domestic abuse; one imagines the dystopian end of society’s already-existing misogyny; and one looks at the societal expectations imposed on women — but, they’re all centred around life as a white women.

 On the Emmys side, only Viola Davis, Tracee Ellis Ross, Oprah Winfrey’s The Immortal Life of Henrietta Lacks, and Black Mirror’s "San Junipero," co-led by Black British actress Gugu Mbatha-Raw, broke though to get a nod in the major categories, in which there were over 60 nominations.